Add an NSX Edge internal or uplink interface as a virtual server.

 - (Optional) Check Enable Acceleration for the NSX Edge load balancer to use the faster L4 load balancer engine rather than L7 load balancer engine.

 If a virtual server configuration such as application rules, HTTP type, or cookie persistence, is using the L7 load balancer engine, then the L7 load balancer engine is used even if you enabled acceleration or not.
-The Acceleration Enabled option must be selected under Global Configuration.

 - Select the application profile to be associated with the virtual server.